withcatai/node-llama-cpp/README.md

 Download a release of llama.cpp and compile it

 Options:
   -h, --help             Show help                                                         [boolean]
-      --repo        The GitHub repository to download a release of llama.cpp from.
-Can also be set v ia the NODE_LLAMA_CPP_REPO environment variable
+      --repo, --gr       The GitHub repository to download a release of llama.cpp from.
+Can also be set via the NODE_LLAMA_CPP_REPO environment variable
                                                            [string] [default: "ggerganov/llama.cpp"]
-      --release     The tag of the llama.cpp release to download.
-Set to "latest" to download the la test release.
-Can also be set via the NODE_LLAMA_CPP_REPO_RELEASE environment va riable                                              [string] [default: "latest"]
-      --arch        The architecture to compile llama.cpp for                               [string] --nodeTarget  The Node.js version to compile llama.cpp for.
-Example: v18.0.0          [string] --skipBuild   Skip building llama.cpp after downloading it          [boolean] [default: false] -v, --version     Show version number                                                    [boolean]
+      --release, --gr    The tag of the llama.cpp release to download.
+Set to "latest" to download t he latest release.
+Can also be set via the NODE_LLAMA_CPP_REPO_RELEASE envi ronment variable                               [string] [default: "latest"] -a, --arch             The architecture to compile llama.cpp for                          [string] -t, --nodeTarget       The Node.js version to compile llama.cpp for.
+Example: v18.0.0     [string] --skipBuild, --sb  Skip building llama.cpp after downloading it     [boolean] [default: false] -v, --version          Show version number                                               [boolean]
 ```

 #### `build` command